-Each time the children head outside, there is an adult who will wipe down high-touch areas.
-We are closing at lunchtime on Fridays to allow for rooms to be thoroughly cleaned.
+Each time the children head outside, there'll be an adult who will wipe down high-touch areas.
+We'll also close at noon on Fridays to allow for rooms to be thorough cleaning.

 Other safeguarding

 Leeds City Council provided schools with a very comprehensive risk assessment document which covered 24 areas, including